No Community Cases; 4 Cases Of COVID-19 In Managed Isolation

 Australian traveller who visited Wellington

-So far, 2,213 people have been identified as contacts of the Australian person who visited Wellington last weekend.
+So far, 2,608 people have been identified as contacts of the Australian person who visited Wellington between 19 and 21 June.

-1,420 of those contacts need to isolate until a negative test result at day 5, while the remainder need to isolate for 14 days and have at least 2 tests.

-Of those 2,213 total contacts, 1,441 have returned a negative result, 764 are either being followed up or are awaiting a test result and the remaining 8 have been excluded from testing.
+Of those 2,609 total contacts, 2,416 or 93% of people have returned a negative result, 9 additional people have had a swab and are awaiting a result; 11 people have been granted a clinical exemption and 8 have returned overseas, which means their home jurisdiction will be following up with them.

 Wellingtonians and visitors urged to check locations of interest